Lunar New Year: Vietnam

-The earliest celebration of the Lunar New Year in Vietnam is presumed by some to be brought by the Emperor Triệu Đà.
-The Chinese brought with them their own policies, cultures, and traditions.
+Chinese migrants brought with them their own policies, cultures, and traditions.
 The Lunar New Year was passed to the Vietnamese people and has stayed relatively intact through the centuries, despite uneasy and often hostile relations between the two countries.
 The main difference between the Chinese and Vietnamese calendars is that the Vietnamese zodiac replaces the Ox and Rabbit in the Chinese zodiac with the Buffalo and Cat, respectively.
 However, it is noteworthy that the Tết Nguyên Đán (Spring Festival) which is celebrated in late January or in the first half of February coincides with the onset of Spring in the regions of northern Vietnam and parts of southern China where the ancient Laos–Thailand kingdom of Âu Lạc and some regions of the Baiyue people are located.
 The celebration marks the beginning of a new planting season, particularly rice.
 There is also the historical legend of the origin of bánh chưng, which started on the occasion of Tết.
 All early written records of the country have been destroyed through the millennia by numerous invasions from various groups.

 Vietnamese New Year can also be traced back to the Lý dynasty (1009 AD – 1226 AD).
 Vietnamese people often celebrated their Tết holiday by painting tattoos on themselves, drinking rice liquor, eating betel nuts, and making bánh chưng, as well as pickled onions.
 During the period of Emperor Lê Thánh Tông (1442 AD – 1497 AD), Tết was considered a significant festival in Vietnam.
+Today, the rule for determining Vietnamese New Year day is the same with that of China, so the day of Lunar New Year in China and Vietnam mostly coincide.
 Lucky money is also given on Lunar New Year.

-Middle East/West Asia

-Lunar new year celebrations that originated in Middle East fall on other days: